borntofrappe/svelte-tutorial/README.md

 ## [Seasonal Cheese](https://svelte.dev/repl/138eb5cbb131409c8d09845567b1f1ec?version=3.44.1)

-Highlight the most appropriate months for a collection of cheeses.
+Highlight the seasonality of some types of cheese, with reactive declarations and input binding.